 - Potatoes Toss potato wedges with olive oil in a large bowl.
 Add seasonings and toss again, to coat.

-- Mound wedges on a platter with a small bowl of aioli and enjoy!
+- Mound onto a platter.
+Serve with small bowl of aioli on the side.

 Keywords: baked sweet potato fries, sweet potato fries with aioli

 Below are the original photos for this post.
 I recently updated the photos, but I decided to keep the old ones for sentimental value.
 This is one of my earliest recipes on Panning The Globe, recipe #5, before I knew anything about food styling and photography.
 Being a food blogger has been, and continues to be, a continual learning process.
 I like to see where I started and where I’ve come.